brunonimos/nodejs-image-dzi-in-cloudinary/README.md

 ##Know bugs

--After uploading, reload once more to see all images over caroulsel.
+-After uploading, reload one more time to see all images on the caroulsel.
 Perhaps this delay will be fixed in future versions.

+##Usage

+-Commit upload by clicking on confirm icon;

+-Click on the image after reload one more time and you will see this in fullscreen.

 ##Requirements